There is a newer version of this series available. Visit 2018 IRC Wall Bracing Webinar Series GO >

-APA and AIBD (American Institute of Building Design) have partnered to present a free five-part webinar series on wall bracing.
-The series begins with a one-hour introductory session covering wall bracing history, theory and strategy.
+APA and AIBD (American Institute of Building Design) partnered to present a free five-part webinar series on the wall bracing of the 2014 IRC.
+The series includes a one-hour introductory session covering wall bracing history, theory and strategy.
 Additional sessions address related topics, including meeting code requirements with wall bracing, the simplified wall bracing method, and bracing for higher seismic and wind zones.
 Recorded webinar programs can be viewed below.

 APA's partner in the wall bracing webinar series is AIBD, a non-profit association dedicated to the enhancement, development, and recognition of the residential and building design professions.
 For more information on other AIBD programs and activities, visit www.aibd.org.